abgox/abgo_bucket/README.md

 ### About `persist`

 -   The apps in this `bucket` will use the built-in `persist` in `Scoop`, and will also implement `persist` through file linking.
--   The strategy is radical.
+-   The strategy is **radical**.
 If there is a data directory, the app will `persist` the entire data directory instead of some important configuration files.
 -   Take `Neovim` as an example.It will form two directories under `$env: LocalAppData`, `nvim` and `nvim-data`, and both directories will be persisted.
     -   The advantage of it is that the software has a smooth and seamless user experience after reinstallation, but it may take up more storage space.
 -   ⚠︎ If the app in this `bucket` is installed before January 15, 2024, please uninstall and remove(or move) the data in the `persist` directory, and then reinstall the application. ⚠︎
-    -   the `persist` action has changed.
+    -   The `persist` action has changed.
     -   The following `$persist_dir` refers to the app data directory under `persist`
     -   e.g. If you install `Neovim`, then `$persist_dir` is the `neovim` directory under the `persist` directory.
         -   `persist` (before): `data_file` => `$persist_dir\data_file`， `data_dir` => `$persist_dir`